 Then you need to get your messes under control.
 Meaning, you need to make sure the filthy mess does not return.

-Use the Dawn Water to clean the fronts of all appliances in the kitchen.
+Use the this multipurpose cleaner to clean the fronts of all appliances in the kitchen.
 It easily cuts through greasy and grimy fingerprints and leaves no streaks if you follow up the cleaning with a microfiber cloth to dry it.

 To completely stop the filth and clutter from taking over your house again, you need a routine.
 By creating a routine, you can make sure you do certain things at certain times.
 For instance, you clean up your bathroom every Monday.
 You do laundry every Friday.
 You vacuum and mop every Saturday.

 With a good cleaning routine, you will have your house in tip top shape all the time.